alltrust/Portfolio/projects/4-todo-project.md

 Therefore, in the previous `addReminder()` function, it follows the principle of immutability by not changing/mutating the original state directly- but rather it creates new arrays and objects by _copying_ them and then updating them.

-This is where [Immer]() can come in handy.
+This is where [Immer](https://www.npmjs.com/package/immer) comes in handy.
 It conveniently comes with redux-toolkit and simplifies having to write immutable logic.
 For example, `produce` is a function provided by the Immer library that takes two arguments, the state and a callback function.
 The callback function is given a _draft_ of the original state and within the callback itself, it is safe to write mutable code to change the state.
 Here is an example directly from the redux-toolkit docs:

 ```js
 import produce from 'immer';